Stewart, British Columbia: History

 The Nisga'a, who lived around the Nass River, called the head of Portland Canal Skam-A-Kounst, meaning "safe house" or "strong house", probably because it served them as a retreat from the harassment of the Haida and Tlingit from the outer coast.
 They travelled in the area seasonally to pick berries and hunt birds.
 It and the rest of the Portland Canal had previously been the domain of the Tsetsaut people, also called the Skam-a-Kounst Indians, or Jits'aawit in Nisga'a, an Athapaskan people who became decimated by war and disease and were driven out of the Stewart area by either Haida or Nisga'a in 1856–57.

 The Portland Canal was first explored and named in July 1793 by Captain George Vancouver in honour of William Cavendish-Bentinck, 3rd Duke of Portland (1738–1808), Home Secretary from 1794 to 1801.
 Vancouver met two friendly native people at the current site of Stewart.
 The area around the Portland Canal was again explored in 1896 by Captain D.D.
 Gaillard of the United States Army Corps of Engineers (after whom the Gaillard Cut in the Panama Canal was later named).
 Two years after Gaillard's visit, the first prospectors and settlers arrived.
 Among them was D. J. Raine, for whom a creek and a mountain in the area are named.
 The Stewart brothers arrived in 1902.
-In 1905, Robert M. Stewart, the first postmaster, named the town Stewart.
+In 1905, Robert Musket Stewart (1868–1954), the first postmaster, named the town Stewart.

 Gold and silver mining dominated the early economy.
 Nearby Hyder, Alaska, boomed with the discovery of rich silver veins in the upper Salmon River basin in 1917 and 1918.
 Hyder became an access and supply point for the mines, while Stewart served as the port for Canadian mining activity, which was centred on the town of Premier, which was accessed by a 14 mi road from Hyder.

 Other mines in the area were the Jumbo, BC Silver, Red Cliff, and Porter-Idaho.
 More large camps were south of Stewart at Anyox and Maple Bay.

 Disney's Eight Below, starring Paul Walker and Jason Biggs, was partially filmed here.
 The exterior shots from John Carpenter's science fiction classic The Thing were filmed within Salmon Glacier.